 There were rules regarding plundering in the Roman army.
 When the city was stormed, all the spoils were divided among legionaries.
 If the city surrendered itself, the senior officers decided about the distribution of loot.

-In the case of conquering a hostile city, the Romans quite often carried out not only his plunder, but also murders of the population inhabiting them.
+In the case of conquering a hostile city, the Romans quite often carried out not only their plunder but also murders of the population inhabiting them.
 The acts of crime on the civilian population of the captured city were carried out in two ways: by order of the main commander or on his own responsibility.

 In Roman war doctrine, however, it was not accepted that Roman people, especially women and their virtue, would suffer.
 During the civil war in Spain, Roman commander Sertorius (1st century BCE) ordered the loss of the entire 500 people cohort.
 He did it because one of the soldiers of this unit tried to rape a Roman citizen.

-The word decimation nowadays usually means destruction of the environment, population or ecosystem.
+The word decimation nowadays usually means the destruction of the environment, population or ecosystem.
 In Roman times, the term was used to describe the punishment that Roman generals used on their disobedient troops to discipline them properly.
-D ecimatio consisted in the drawing of every tenth soldier from the cohort (480 people), who was then stoned or beaten by his companions – the so-called fustuarium.
+Decimatio consisted of the drawing of every tenth soldier from the cohort (480 people), who was then stoned or beaten by his companions – the so-called fustuarium.

 More about punishments in Roman legions.

 If the legionary was seriously injured and could not continue serving, he would receive missio causaria or honesta missio – in this way a well-deserved and heroic soldier received, as a reward from his homeland, exemption from paying taxes and other persistent issues for other Romans.

 However, given the fact that in ancient times even with qualified camp medic (medici), it was hard to save a seriously injured legionary, there was usually little chance of implementing missio causaria.